-An introduction to the scientific study of abnormal behavior with an emphasis on its definition, assessment, categorization, origins, treatment, and prevention.
-Three hours lecture/ discussion a week.
+The integration of theory and empirical research as it relates to research methods, definition, assessment, categorization of behavior, biological, psychosocial, sociocultural origins of abnormal behavior, treatment and prevention.
+Three hours lecture/discussion a week.
 IAI: PSY 905

 PSY 219 - Psychology of Adjustment (3)